Skip to main content

 Patient stories

-No understanding of the school
+No understanding from the school

-Because pain is her constant companion, Angélique develops chronic pain syndrome.
-She has to take a “cocktail” of high-dose pain medication and muscle-relaxing medication, which, however, only helps a little.
-Sometimes she cannot attend classes for weeks.
-Both the school management and some teachers and classmates show no sympathy for Angélique's situation: “In retrospect, I found out that a teacher asked several times in front of the class whether I was having 'my truancy day'.
-That hurt me very much.
-And the school management also had no understanding for my absences due to illness,” says Angélique about the injustice that happened to her.
-But what's even worse is that even some of her classmates and even people in her immediate environment think that she's just simulating.
-“Because no specific disease was found for years, I was repeatedly told: It’s all just in your head.
-It got to the point where I no longer believed myself.
-Sometimes I lay in bed at night and wished I wouldn't wake up the next day."
+Because pain is her constant companion, Angélique develops a chronic pain syndrome.
+She has to take a "cocktail" of high-dose painkillers and muscle relaxants, which, however, provide little relief.
+Sometimes she is unable to attend school for weeks at a time.
+Neither the school administration nor some teachers and classmates show any empathy for Angélique's situation: "I later learned that a teacher repeatedly asked in front of the class if I was 'playing truant.'
+That hurt me deeply.
+And the school administration also showed no understanding for my absences due to illness," Angélique recounts about the injustice she suffered.
+Even worse, however, is that some of her classmates, and even people in her immediate circle, think she is faking it.
+"Because no concrete illness could be found for years, I was repeatedly told: 'It's all in your head.'
+It got to the point where I no longer believed myself."
+Sometimes I would lie in bed at night and wish I would simply not wake up the next day.

-At the age of 16, Angélique came into contact with cannabis for the first time through her circle of friends.
-Out of “youthful curiosity,” as she says.
-The effect amazes her.
-While her friends and Joy calm down after a joint, she feels active and energetic for the first time in a long time.
-Because cannabis dulls her pain and relaxes her muscles: “I finally had the strength to do nice things again – for example meeting friends or singing in my band.”
+Angélique first came into contact with cannabis at 16 through her circle of friends.
+Out of "youthful curiosity," as she puts it.
+The effects amazed her.
+While her friends became calmer after a joint, she felt active and energetic for the first time in a long time.
+Cannabis soothed her pain and relaxed her muscles: "Finally, I had the energy for enjoyable things again – like meeting friends or singing in my band."

-Positively towards the future
+Looking positively towards the future

-Thanks to the long rehab and also thanks to her cannabis self-therapy, Angélique is now able to look forward positively.
-“I have learned to say without feeling guilty: Today I need a day of rest.”
-The pain and associated depressive episodes still accompany them.
-But Angélique would still like to start training as a graphic designer via distance learning soon.
-She is currently recording an album with her band The Shains , which is scheduled to be released in autumn 2021. «Music is my outlet.
-In the songs I can talk about my feelings and experiences with a certain distance - e.g. B. also about the bad thoughts from once, when I no longer wanted to live.
-But fortunately those times are over.”
+Thanks to her long rehabilitation and her self-medication with cannabis, Angélique is now able to look to the future with optimism.
+"I've learned to say, without feeling guilty: Today I need a day of rest."
+Although she still experiences pain and the associated bouts of depression, Angélique plans to begin a distance learning program in graphic design soon.
+She is currently recording an album The Shains "Music is my outlet.
+In my songs, I can talk about my feelings and experiences with a certain distance – for example, about the terrible thoughts from the past when I didn't want to go on living.
+But thankfully, those times are over."

 Interesting facts about Ehlers-Danlos syndrome